-1.5 Open Source
+1.5 Open source

-1.5.1 Open Source is likely to grow significantly as a viable alternative to commercial suppliers.
+1.5.1 Open source solutions are likely to grow significantly as a viable alternative to commercial suppliers.
 The geospatial community already has a well-established 'infrastructure' in the Open Geospatial Consortium (OGC) and a vibrant and relatively tight-knit community who champion its potential.
-The wider drive in governments towards Open Source solutions will remove many of the perceived barriers to wider adoption and drive a virtuous circle, where the value will grow as more users adopt and feed back improvements.
-A number of National Mapping and Cadastral Authorities (NMCAs) have already adopted Open Source into some of their services.
+The drive by governments towards greater acceptance of open source solutions will remove many of the perceived barriers to wider adoption and drive a virtuous circle, where the value will grow as more users adopt and feed back improvements.
+A number of National Mapping and Cadastral Authorities (NMCAs) - those government bodies responsible for the provision of authoritative geospatial information within a country - have already adopted open source solutions into some of their services.

-1.5.2 Three trends seem likely to drive this adoption - in countries where resources are particularly scarce the availability of free-to-use software clearly has upfront economic benefits.
+- 1.5.2 Three trends seem likely to drive this adoption in countries where resources are particularly scarce the availability of free-to-use software clearly has upfront economic benefits.
 Secondly, the ability to share and modify software relatively easily also helps to facilitate knowledge exchange and the building of common user communities.
-In countries where the development of geospatial infrastructures is in its early stages, the availability of Open Source information offers a genuine alternative to previous operating methods.
-Finally, the next generation of geospatial graduates will have been exposed to Open Source during their academic studies and potentially in their personal lives, and hence will be technically as well as culturally attuned to using it.
+In countries where the development of geospatial infrastructures is in its early stages, the availability of open source solutions offers a genuine alternative to previous operating methods.
+Finally, the next generation of geospatial graduates will have been exposed to open source during their academic studies and potentially in their personal lives, and hence will be technically as well as culturally attuned to using it. - 1.5.3 In organizations committed to formal national and international standards (ISO), there will be continued efforts to develop methods for effectively using existing standards in implementing, maintaining and using geospatial data.
+More and more effective tools for standards use will continue development.